United Arab Emirates

 Styrker

-• Greater and growing degree of economic diversification outside of hydrocarbons compared with neighbouring countries
+• Greater diversification compared with neighbouring oil-producing countries

 Svagheder

-• Growing regional challenges to their prominent position as a trade hub
+• Growing regional competition to position as a trade hub

-• High dependence of fiscal and external revenues from hydrocarbons
+• High reliance of fiscal and external revenues on hydrocarbons

 • Dependence on foreign labour (85% of the population is foreign)